z900collector/CPU32-Assembler/src/instructions/README.md

 The instructions directory contains classes that represent assembly langauge Instructions and the code needed to parse a line of assembly from the given ASM file.

-Rather than create a parser that must understand ever instruction format, putting that logic into the Instruction seams like a novel way to process each line.
+Rather than create a parser that must understand every instruction format, putting that logic into the Instruction Object seams like a novel way to process each line.

 ## Expanding the Instruction Set